 The negative effects of introduced deer and pigs have been well documented in ecosystems across the globe [10-13].
 Deer alter forest structure by browsing on seedlings and saplings, and suppressing forest regeneration [14].
 Introduced deer in New Zealand had effects on understory and forest composition that persisted even after control of deer (Cervus elaphus) populations [15].
 Similarly, pigs are known to affect regeneration and recruitment in a number of forest systems.
 For example, feral pigs have a pronounced effect on regeneration in lowland forests of Malaysia, by direct predation on seeds and by soil-rooting [16,17].
 Rooting kills or physically damages seedlings and alters soil properties [18,19].

 The southernmost island of the Mariana Archipelago, Guam, as with many islands around the world, has had a long history of species introductions [20], making its forests prime examples of novel ecosystems, albeit with unique challenges.
 One of the world’s most infamous invasive species is the brown treesnake (Boiga irregularis), which was unintentionally introduced to Guam on military cargo at the end of World War II [21].
 It is responsible for the extinction of most of Guam’s native birds between 1945 and 1985 [22,23], functionally leaving the island bereft of native vertebrate nectarivores, frugivores, or insectivores [20].
 While snakes are a relatively recent introduction, Philippine deer (Rusa marianna) (referred to as deer from here on) and feral pigs (Sus scrofa) (referred to as pigs from here on) have been established for centuries in Guam [24,25,26].
 Deer were introduced to the wild in Guam in 1772 by Spanish Governor Mariano Tobias as game [27], while pigs in the forests of Guam are descended from livestock brought by Spanish colonizers in the 1660’s, and subsequently mixed with other livestock throughout the centuries [24].
 We have no evidence that wild boar have ever been introduced to Guam.
+The lone study estimating ungulate abundance on Guam used spotlight counts from multiple vehicles along abandoned runways on the Air Force Base [29].
+They estimated 1.83 deer per hectare (95% confidence interval = 1.44-2.21) and feral pig densities of 0.38 pigs per hectare (95% confidence interval = 0.20-0.55), indicating that ungulates can reach high densities on Guam, particularly in this area with limited access for hunting.

 Like ungulates in other systems, both deer and pigs are thought to have negative effects on plant communities in Guam [25, 28,29].
 Deer density in Guam has been correlated with reduced seedling recruitment in some species of native trees [25,28].
-One unpublished study from 2002 estimated deer abundance along abandoned runways on the Air Force Base using spotlight counts from multiple vehicles [29].
-They estimated 1.83 deer per hectare (95% confidence interval = 1.44-2.21) and feral pig densities of 0.38 pigs per hectare (95% confidence interval = 0.20-0.55), indicating that they were very dense in this area of Guam with limited access for hunting.
 Pigs in Guam, similar to pigs in other systems, alter habitats by rooting and wallowing [24], which can disrupt forest regeneration.
 However, the effects from deer and pigs are occurring within novel rather than pristine ecosystems, therefore a more thorough examination of the role of each species within the larger ecological context is needed to make appropriate management decisions.

 We investigated the ecological role of non-native ungulates in the novel ecosystems of Guam by examining the influence of non-native deer and pigs on seedling survival, seed dispersal, and seedling abundance in limestone karst communities.
 First, we experimentally tested whether deer and pigs affect seedling survival of a specific subset of native and non-native plants.
 We also tested the capabilities of deer and pigs for dispersing seeds by germinating scats collected in the wild.
 Finally, we compared plant community characteristics (e.g. native and non-native seedling abundance, vine abundance) across a range of relative ungulate densities to assess whether the effects of ungulates as herbivores or dispersers is evident in the forest.